Minnesota Bartending License

 Most Recommended Alcohol Certification Training

 Serving Alcohol has over 35 years of experience with teaching alcohol certification principles and in-depth knowledge.
 You'll learn alcohol awareness training, intervention techniques, server duties, carding procedures, and state laws.
 All in a simple online alcohol server training course that is easy to understand.
-If you're a bartender, a waiter / waitress, or server looking to achieve your bartender license for Florida or server permit, then our course is the one you'll need.
+If you're a bartender, a waiter / waitress, or server looking to achieve your bartending license or server permit, then our course is the one you'll need.

 - Online interactive and self-paced training